C2SM/container/icon-exclaim/README.md

 A future step will be to incorporate the Docker files and the documentation into the icon-exclaim.git repository, such that it can create containers without further clones.
 This is a requirement of the CSCS-CI system.

+## Spack build

 ## Container stages

 ICON has extensive package dependencies, e.g., LAPACK, BLAS, MPI, NetCDF, HDF5, eccodes libraries.
-We have wrapped the container build into two distinct stages:
+There is distinct advantage of building the dependencies in ***stages*** so that previously built containers can be 'checkpointed':  this will ensure one need not keep rebuilding 'from scratch'.
+After creating as many as 5 stages during development, we settled on two (with two variants of the application container):

 - icon-dependencies-mpich : this container contains all the above-mentioned ICON dependencies.
 Since these rarely change, this container can usually be reused when the ICON container is built.
+This container is agnostic to GPUs.

 - icon-mpich : this container depends on the previous one, and wraps the icon application (and its submodules).
-We distinguish icon-mpich from a rarely used icon-serial variant, which is has no communication and must be run with a single process (possibly with multi-threading).
+We distinguish icon-mpich from a rarely used (and unsupported) icon-serial variant, which is has no communication and must be run with a single process (possibly with multi-threading).

+- icon-mpich-gpu : this container also depends on icon-dependencies-mpich and builds the application container to be run on GPUs.

+In other words, a runnable container would require first building icon-dependencies-mpich, and then either icon-mpich or icon-mpich-gpu.

+## Build Instructions

+##